Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 Run it 101 times and collect the results.
 Use the sampling distribution to compute the mean of the slope estimates, standard error, and a 90% confidence interval.

+12.7.
 Limitations of Bootstrapping#

 One limitation of bootstrapping is that it can be computationally expensive.
-With small datasets, it is usually fast enough that we can generate 1000 values from the sampling distribution, which means that we can compute standard errors and confidence intervals precisely.
+With small datasets, it is usually fast enough that we can generate a thousand values from the sampling distribution, which means that we can compute standard errors and confidence intervals precisely.
 With larger datasets, we can cut the computation time by generating fewer values.
 With 100-200 values, the standard errors we get are usually precise enough, but the bounds of the confidence intervals might be noisier.

 The other limitation, which can be more problematic, is that bootstrap sampling does not work well with datasets that contain a small number of different values.
 To demonstrate, I’ll select data from the GSS for one year, 2018:

-one_year = gss['YEAR']==2018
+one_year = gss['year']==2018

 gss2018 = gss[one_year]